 “Pray for this boy,” the preacher orders.

 I’ve enough of this hokum.
 I pick John Boy up, lay him in an open pew.
 I bite the fang marks and spit out the venom-infused blood from his arms.
 I repeat it for each strike.
 John Boy is still in his trance.
-His eyes open, smile at my hovering face, and passes out.
+With his eyes open, he smiles at my hovering face, and passes out.
 Jace tells me he’s dying.
 I grab Hippie’s Pipaw and have him drive us to the local hospital.
 As we race out of the chapel, the preacher yells, “Be gone, ye disbelievers.”

 I carry John Boy into Emergency, yelling I have a snake bite victim.